 If you want a chance to meet Melissa Peterman or to be on the stage at the Hollywood Bowl be sure to wear a costume.
 Melissa spoke with at least one person in every group and even gave some people the chance to sing a little bit from part of one of the songs from the movie.
 After the costume parade was over she brought up three of the girls who played Von Trapp children in the movie.
 They all brought members of their family with them and talked about how special it was to have been a part of a movie that has meant so much to people for so many years.

 If you like the movie this is such a fun way to watch it because almost everyone there is really into it.
 Singing the songs out loud with everyone is really fun and they do stop the movie half way through to allow for intermission.
 In addition to sing along the Hollywood Bowl also hosts other movie screenings.
-Last week they showed Back to the Future and had the Los Angeles Philharmonic play the music from the movie while it was being shown.
+If you are interested in dressing up Amazon has some great choices.